J0HNN7G/sssa-object-modelling/README.md

-# sssa-object-modelling
-Self-Supervised Self-Attention for Object Modelling in Dynamic Cluttered Scenes
+# Self-Supervised Self-Attention for Object Modelling in Dynamic Cluttered Scenes